dchristl/esp32_nat_router_extended/README.md

 ## Additional features
 - Scanning for APs (s. [limitations](#wifi-scanning-limitation))
-- Resetting the device
 - Improved and stabilized UI
+- Resetting the device in UI and with Pin/ Button
+-
-- Secure frontend by password
+- Secure frontend by password or complete disabling
 - Show connected state and quality in UI

 ## First Boot